jeevooo/spikeout/README.md

 2) Use residuals from model to detect change in webtraffic behaviour.

 #### Pros and Cons
 For solution 1, captuing the peaks can allow us to use forecasted values on the actual data to predict a potential anomalies.
-In this case we are limiting the lag time between the occurence of an anomaly and
+In this case we are limiting the lag time between the detection of an anomaly and action to handle the anomaly.
+However, there is the question of what peaks are typical and atypical.
+This choice can potentially inflate the threshold and lead to prediction of false negatives (i.e., missing true anomalies).
+From a business perspective this approach does allow potential savings but being premptive but limits the accuracy of detecting anomalies and can potentially be a risk for adding costs than actual savings.

 For solution 2, using the residuals inherently places emphasis on modeling the data accurately.
-Assuming the data can be modeled accurately it does
+Assuming the data can be modeled accurately a second limitation is the lag betwen detection and action.
+More specifically, as time progresses obersvations will get added to the data and the residual between the actual and predicted value will then inform action.
+From a business perspective this does lead to a cost because newly acquired data can be anomalous and therefore action will occur after the start of an anomalous event.

 ## The Data
 Publicly available web traffic data is made accessible through analytics.usa.gov.
 A description of the initiative can be found at [DAP](https://www.digitalgov.gov/services/dap/).
 The site reports various metrics (i.e., active users) of a number of governmental websites every 5 minutes.
 Here is an example of the obtainable .csv file made by the website on “active users”.